kumahq/kuma-demo/kubernetes/README.md

 deployment.apps/logstash created
 ```

-This logstash service is configured to send logs to our Loggly instance at https://kumademo.loggly.com/.
-To use it yourself, you will need to create a Loggly account and update the API key listed in the [kuma-demo-log YAML file](/kubernetes/kuma-demo-log.yaml#33).
+This logstash service is configured to send logs to our [Loggly](https://www.loggly.com/) instance at https://kumademo.loggly.com/.
+To use it yourself, you will need to create a free Loggly account and update the API key listed in the [kuma-demo-log YAML file](/kubernetes/kuma-demo-log.yaml#33).

 #### Adding Logging Policy